 Dashboards

-When you open Omada Identity portal, the first screen you see is the dashboard, regardless of your permissions.
-Instead, there are differences in the content shown on the dashboards.
-Different types of users see different content on their dashboards.
+When you open the Omada Identity portal, the first screen you see is the home page dashboard, regardless of your permissions.
+However, depending on the permissions, there may be differences in the content shown on the dashboard.

 Omada Identity comes with two standard dashboards:

-The dashboard page automatically shows the dashboard that the active user is allowed to use.
-This is an example of the default dashboard for a regular user without any administrative rights.
+The default dashboard page automatically shows the dashboard that the active user is allowed to use.
+This is an example of the default dashboard for a regular user without any administrative rights:

 The dashboard is divided into two parts:

-- The upper section shows tasks to which a user or administrator must respond, for example, a task that is delegated to the user while another user is away.
+The lower section shows tasks to which a user or administrator must respond, for example, a task that is delegated to the user while another user is away.
 Tasks are typically related to approving access requests.
+Click See all tasks to view more.

-The system administrator can change the settings for the dashboard to show more or fewer services from Setup > Administration > User Interface... > Dashboards.
+System Administrators can change the settings for the dashboard to show more or fewer services from Setup > Administration > User Interface... > Homepage configuration.

 Available dashboards